-ON THIS PAGE: You will find information about the number of people who are diagnosed with Waldenstrom macroglobulinemia each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed each year with Waldenstrom macroglobulinemia, also called lymphoplasmacytic lymphoma.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 Waldenstrom macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.

 The chance of developing Waldenstrom macroglobulinemia increases as people get older.
 The average age of diagnosis is 70.
 The disease is less common in women than men and is far less common in Black people than White people.